ZuttoVPG/zutto-docs/Technical_Design.md

 [todo insert ER diagram]

-### Pet Traits
+### Character Traits
-Pet traits can be shown visibly on the pet.
+Traits can be shown visibly on the pet and/or player character.
 For example, a 'Winged' trait may add some wings to the image.
 Instead of drawing a billion combinations of specie/skin/traits by hand, the system should be able to overlay traits onto the image.

 This system would be an ideal candidate for existing as a standalone microservice.
 It would take in a skin image or URL (URL must be on a trusted domain list) and an array of traits with their image and attachment points.